tamique-debrito/VectorQuantization/README.md

 The goal of this project is to explore one potential way of improving the efficiency of training and inference in deep learning models via quantization.
-So far, I have created a proof-of-concept demonstration of this technique.
+So far, I have created a proof-of-concept demonstration of this technique, where the algorithm can successfully learn a simple task.

 This is an initial repository for an idea I came up with for a class in my senior year of college (6.UAT in Spring 2022).
 The summary is that it's a form of quantization for neural networks that, if effective (and hasn't already been done), could improve train and inference efficiency.